Table of contents

 Unloading dsa_filter module [ OK ]

-If the platform uses Debian package manager (dpkg), such as Debian and Ubuntu, enter the command:
+If the platform uses Debian package manager (dpkg), such as Debian and Ubuntu, enter the following command:

 $ sudo dpkg -r ds-agent